 Choose for your website first

-A website colour palette will be made up of neutral and vibrant (or differing) colours, for the various uses throughout a website.
-It will offer a lot of choice for your illustrations too.
+A website colour palette will be made up of some neutral and some vibrant (or differing) colours, for the various uses throughout a website.
+These colours will offer a lot of choice for your illustrations too.

-If you’re struggling initially, this is a good way to find the things you want to represent through your colour scheme.
+So, if you’re struggling initially, this is a good way to spark inspiration and find any gaps you may have in your selection.

 Let the choices be determined by the type of illustration

-For example, are you going to be making scenic or character illustrations?
-The different type of use case can determine the range of colours you will need.
+For example, is your illustration more of a scene or character?
+The differing use case can determine the range of colours you will need.

-A scenic illustration will need a more neutral colours.
-These are useful for detailed backgrounds, so they don’t feel overwhelming.
-The use of vibrant/differing colour would be to draw attention to the main subject of the illustration.
+A scenic illustration will need some neutral colours—with varying shades and tones.
+These are useful for adding detail to the background, so it doesn’t feel overwhelming.
+If you were to use vibrant and varied colour it would distract from the subject of the illustration.

 With a character based illustration, you’re going to need colour for smaller areas like eyes, variety for skin tones, and not have to worry as much about the issues of a larger scene.